dritter321/fashion-mnist/README.md

   (GHA is preferred over Airflow for the orchestration because of the model's lightweight requirements)

 The model training uses CrossEntropyLoss as a loss function, Adam (Adaptive Moment Estimation) as an optimiser, and Early stop to avoid overfitting the model.

+LOCAL TEST
+* execute the training script (train-torchlit-mlflow-faMNIST.py) in the training directory
+* run inference.py under local-test for using the latest model artifact for infering output with a random input